 We value your personal information.
 Sefton Council collects and processes personal information about its service users and its employees.
-It processes this information in accordance with The Data Protection Act.
-It will only gather the minimum information necessary.
-The information will only be used to provide you with an effective and joined-up service.
-It will be adequately protected, and shared with other agencies only where the law permits.
+Information is processed in accordance with the General Data Protection Regulation.
+We will only gather the minimum information necessary and use it to provide you with an effective and joined-up service.
+It will be adequately protected and shared with other agencies only where the law permits.
 Finally, it will be destroyed as soon as it is no longer required.

 Sefton Council, along with all other Public Sector agencies, are committed to providing joined-up, cost-effective services to all our customers.
 To do this it is sometimes necessary to share your information with other departments, agencies or external service providers.
-This will only be done where the Law permits, and will be done in compliance with the Law and with the Information Commissioner's Statutory guidance on Data-sharing.
+This will only be done where the law permits, and will be done in compliance with the law and in accordance with guidance provided by the Information Commissioner's Office.

 Sharing without your knowledge

-In certain very rare and limited circumstances the Data Protection Act permits us to share your personal data without your knowledge.
+In certain rare and limited circumstances the Council is permitted to share your personal data without your knowledge.
 This is principally where the information is needed for:

 - the prevention and detection of a crime including fraud.